cfsottile/lifia-semantic-augmentation/2016/classes.md

 * **Getter**:
 	* *setQuery(query)*: setter for a query object.
 	* *run(items)*: maps every item in items to the result of performing the query with it.
 Returns the resulting collection.
+* **Builder**:
+	* *setBuilderFunction(function)*: setter for the builder function, which MUST take some data as argument.
+If it is an NtoN builder, it will receive a single element; if it is an Nto1 builder, it will receive a collection.
+	* *run(data)*: maps every single data in data to the result of invoking the builder function with it.
+Returns the resulting collection.